adtingson/blog/content/🌲 Evergreens/I don't like nice girls.md

 ---
-title: 💔 I Don't Like Nice Girls
+title: Why Not Like Nice Girls? 💔
 draft: false
 tags:
   - anime